Physics of Dipole and Quadrupole Brewster Angles in Thin Films: Multipole Theory of Brewster Angles

-For s-polarized quadrupoles, we obtain a condition for each polarization. $EQ_{zy}$ is the electric quadrupole moment in the z-y plane. $MQ_{xz}$ is the magnetic quadrupole moment in the x-z plane, $MQ_{zz}$ is the magnetic quadrupole moment in the z direction and $MQ_{xx}$ is the magnetic quadrupole moment in the x direction.
+For quadrupoles, we obtain a condition for each polarization. $EQ_{ab}$ and $MQ_{ab}$ are the electric/magnetic quadrupoles moments in the a-b plane (or direction if a=b), where $a$ and $b$ are axes in the cartesian plane, $x,y,z$, see Figure \ref{fig1}.

-Unlike their dipole counterparts, the quadrupole Brewster angles can occur for both polarizations at different angles, suggesting that it may be possible to engineer materials with both s- and p-polarized Brewster angles at different angles for the same wavelength.
+Unlike their dipole counterparts, the quadrupole Brewster angles can occur for both polarizations at different angles.
 These new Brewster angles are shown schematically in Figure \ref{fig1} (c) and (d), where two Brewster angles occur for each multipole.